Residential Service Information

 - Operation Round Up: All members will be enrolled in Operation Round Up as membership is established.
 Participation in Operation Round Up is voluntary and a member may opt out of the community trust program at any time.
 If you choose to pay the itemized Operation Round Up amount, your electric bill is "rounded up" to an even dollar each month.
 Your extra pennies (one cent to 99 cents) will help support education, health, youth, home weatherization, emergency service and community services in your local area each month.
 Contributions go to the Cuivre River Electric Community Trust, and are tax deductible.

-Cuivre River Electric is dedicated to proving our members with a dependable supply of electricity and related services consistent with sound business practices.
-The following topics are directly related to your Cuivre River Electric Billing and Bill Payment.
+CREC is dedicated to proving our members with a dependable supply of electricity and related services consistent with sound business practices.
+The following topics are directly related to your CREC billing and bill payment.

-- Your Electric Bill - The bill provides you with detailed account information and monthly usage.
+- Your Electric Bill - Provides you with detailed account information and monthly usage.
+Click here to view a sample bill

 - Your Bill Payment - Pay or review your account online.
 Pay or track your monthly energy use and account activity.